Junkers Ju 87: Ju 87 B

-Ju 87R
+Ju 87 R

-A long range version of the Ju 87B was also built, known as the Ju 87R, the letter being an abbreviation for Reichweite, "(operational) range".
+A long range version of the Ju 87 B was also built, known as the Ju 87 R, the letter being an abbreviation for Reichweite, "(operational) range".
 They were primarily intended for anti-shipping missions.
-The Ju 87R had a B-series airframe with an additional oil tank and fuel lines to the outer wing stations to permit the use of two 300 L standardised capacity under-wing drop tanks, used by a wide variety of Luftwaffe aircraft through most of the war.
+The Ju 87 R had a B-series airframe with an additional oil tank and fuel lines to the outer wing stations to permit the use of two 300 L standardised capacity under-wing drop tanks, used by a wide variety of Luftwaffe aircraft through most of the war.
 This increased fuel capacity to 1080 L (500 litres in main fuel tank of which 480 litres were usable + 600 litres from drop tanks).
 To prevent overload conditions, bomb carrying ability was often restricted to a single 250 kg bomb if the aircraft was fully loaded with fuel.

 The Ju 87 R-1 had a B-1 airframe with the exception of a modification in the fuselage which enabled an additional oil tank.
 This was installed to feed the engine due to the increase in range with the extra fuel tanks.

 The Ju 87 R-2 had the same airframe as the B-2, and strengthened to ensure it could withstand dives of 600 km/h.
 The Jumo 211D in-line engine was installed, replacing the R-1s Jumo 211A.
 Due to an increase in overall weight by 700 kg, the Ju 87 R-2 was 30 km/h slower than the Ju 87 B-1 and had a lower service ceiling.
 The Ju 87 R-2 had an increased range advantage of 360 km.
 The R-3 and R-4 were the last R variants developed.
 Only a few were built.
 The R-3 was an experimental tug for gliders and had an expanded radio system so the crew could communicate with the glider crew by way of the tow rope.
 The R-4 differed from the R-2 in the Jumo 211J powerplant.